These Free and Low Cost Thanksgiving Supplies will help you streamline dinner prep, so you can spend more quality time with friends and family!

 Covering your pages with clear plastic sheet protectors offers even more protection against food splatters.

-Photo Credit + Inspiration: The Krazy Coupon Lady
+Photo Credit and Inspiration: The Krazy Coupon Lady

 Don’t have a roasting rack?
 That’s no problem with this easy hack!